 Fisheries cycle.
 Fisheries change.
 It's happens all the time all over the United States.
 Take Lake Erie for example.
 It was a tough fishery many moons ago.
 Then came the zebra mussels and gin clear water.
 And the goby proliferated.
 All invasive species.
 And after several tough years the smallmouth and walleye fisheries exploded.
 Today, it's a favorite fishing destination for anglers all over the world.

 I suspect they still see tough fishing at times though.
-We are too at times here on Kentucky Lake.
+We are too here on Kentucky Lake.

 The Jet-A-Marina and recent BFL tournaments attest to the extremely tough fishing with 20 limits being caught between 300 boats in two different events the last few weeks.